west

 qz.com/africa...

-submitted almost 7 years ago by allo
+submitted about 7 years ago by allo

 Closing the mobile phone gender gap in low income countries is a $700 billion opportunity

-submitted almost 7 years ago by allo
+submitted about 7 years ago by allo

 Closing the mobile phone gender gap in low income countries is a $700 billion opportunity